mattjared/reactreps/README.md

 - Rep017: Play with inputs and state again
 - Rep018: Reactforbeginners.com course materials
 - Rep019: Tax bracket calculator up in here!!
+- Rep020: Turn any date into a color!
+But this mostly sucks since there's a limit to values in days of the month and number of months so basically just cycle through red and black.
+BUT, played with inline styles, strings and dates a bit